exonum/exonum-client/README.md

 Returns an instance of built-in class `NewType` that can be used to:

 - serialize data into a byte array;
 - [get hash](#calculate-hash) of data;
 - [sign](#create-digital-signature) data;
 - [verify signature](#verify-digital-signature) of data.

 These operations are useful in working with an Exonum blockchain.

-These types can be used as the `type` field of the field description:
+The following types can be used as the `type` field of the field description:

 * [Signed integers](#signed-integers)
 * [Unsigned integers](#unsigned-integers)